-See Costs, Fees and Taxes Relating to Deregistration.
-In addition, the fees payable to the CAACI for an export certificate of airworthiness are calculated at the rate of KYD100 per 500kg of the maximum take-off weight of the aircraft to be exported.
+See 2.8.6 Costs, Fees and Taxes Relating to Deregistration.
+In addition, the fees payable to the CAACI for an export certificate of airworthiness are calculated at the rate of KYD100 per 500 kg of the maximum take-off weight of the aircraft to be exported.

-Other than the points previously discussed above, there are no other known significant practical issues.
+Other than the points discussed here, there are no other known significant practical issues.

 This will depend on the laws of the lessee's jurisdiction and other relevant laws such as the laws that govern the power of attorney.

 If the lessee is incorporated in the Cayman Islands and the power of attorney is governed by Cayman Islands law, an irrevocable deregistration power of attorney (when granted to secure an obligation owed, typically to the finance parties) will not be revoked by the winding-up or dissolution of the lessee.
-In practice, however, we would not expect deregistration powers of attorney to be governed by Cayman Islands law, but will rather have the same governing law as the other transaction documents (typically English or New York law).
+In practice, however, deregistration powers of attorney are not usually governed by Cayman Islands law, but rather by the same governing law as the other transaction documents (typically English or New York law).